Melomario57/Melomario57/README.md

 ## 🤔About me:

 -🌱Now i´m finishing a web development Bootcamp.

+-🌱Reading a book about programming basic concepts.

+-🌱Learning java to improve my coding skills

--🌱I´ve completed some projects using HTML, CSS and JS.
+-🌱I´ve completed some projects using HTML, CSS, JS and React.

 -💁🏻‍♂️I enjoy following and meet people who are working in the tech industry.